-Figure 3(a) shows the system architecture of traditional block-based file systems on a RAMDISK-like NVMM block device.
+Figure 3(a) shows the system architecture of traditional block-based file systems on a RAMDISKlike NVMM block device.
 This is the most straightforward way to use NVMM as a persistent storage in which legacy file systems, such as ext2/ext4, can directly work on NVMM without extra modifications by emulating it as a block device.
 In a block-based file system, each file I/O usually requires two data copies, one between the block device and the OS page cache through the generic block layer, and one between the OS page cache and the user buffer through the memory interface.
-However, it has been recently reported that the overheads from the double-copy and the generic block layer can significantly impact the NVMM system performance [6, 13, 18, 49].
-As a result, state-of-the-art NVMM-aware file systems, such as BPFS [13], PMFS [18], etc., access the NVMM device directly as shown in Figure 3(b).
-In these NVMM-aware file systems, each file I/O requires only a single data copy, directly between the NVMM and the user buffer (a.k.a. direct access).
+However, it has been recently reported that the overheads from the double-copy and the generic block layer can significantly impact the NVMM system performance (Condit et al. 2009; Dulloor et al. 2014; Wu and Reddy 2011; DAX 2014).
+As a result, state-of-the-art NVMM-aware file systems, such as BPFS (Condit et al. 2009), PMFS (Dulloor et al. 2014), and so on, access the NVMM device directly as shown in Figure 3(b).
+In these NVMM-aware file systems, each file I/O requires only a single data copy, directly between the NVMM and the user buffer (a.k.a., direct access).
 Unfortunately, the major drawback of this approach is that it does not consider NVMM's relatively longer write latency compared to DRAM.
 Specifically, each write operation leads to prompt access to NVMM, which always expose the long write latency of NVMM to the critical path, leading to suboptimal system performance.
 Therefore, to get the best system performance, we propose another system architecture for the NVMM storage as shown in Figure 3(c).
 The design objectives of HiNFS are twofold: